nefarius/GitHubLastChangeWidget/README.md

 ```

 Like any other of my public web services it only logs an absolute minimal amount required for debugging purposes and
-I'll never sell your data out to the big bois 😉
+I'll never sell your data out to the big boys 😉

 If you like this idea and want to keep my public instance happy, up and
 running [consider making a donation](https://docs.nefarius.at/Community-Support/) 💸